|3||Fort Worth, Texas|

 Like most big cities, air pollution seems an inevitable byproduct of the area’s population and economy.
 There are 7 million people, 5 million registered vehicles, and 121,000 industrial businesses in the greater Houston area.
 The Port of Houston is one of the nation's busiest, producing 4.1 tons of smog-forming pollution each year.5

-In addition to these emission contributors, global warming is expected to exacerbate ozone levels by providing warmer temperatures ideal for ozone formation.
+In addition to these emission contributors, global warming is expected to exacerbate ozone levels by providing warmer temperatures that accelerate ozone formation.

 60 percent of Houston’s ozone pollution is estimated to result from vehicle exhaust alone.
 During the COVID-19 pandemic, ‘stay-at-home’ measures are likely to have contributed to the city’s improved air quality by keeping cars off the road in significant numbers.
-Houston saw a 13% reduction in ozone during this time.
-While short-term, these improvements shed light on what is possible by transitioning residents to more fuel-efficient, low-emission vehicles and investing in mass public transit.
+Houston saw a 13 percent reduction in ozone during this time.

-Higher density areas tend to have higher pollution levels.
-Downtown Houston AQI, for example, tends to be much higher than the greater Houston area.
+Houston neighborhoods of higher density tend to have higher pollution levels.
+Downtown Houston AQI, for example, tends to be much higher than in the greater Houston area.
 Use the air pollution map of Houston to understand local variances across the city.

 + Article Resources